hiepzen/PayME-SDK-IOS/README_EN.md

         case KYC_APPROVED
 }
 ```
-Features such as deposit, withdrawal, and pay are only available when the wallet is activated and the identity is successfully sent.
+Features such as deposit, withdrawal, and pay are only available when the wallet is activated and the identified was successful.
 That is, when login will be returned enum KYCState with the case KYC_APPROVED.

 ### logout()